Skip to content

 Our clinic supports many charitable organizations and typically selects one specific organization each quarter to profile and to focus fundraising efforts.
 Whole Family Chiropractors, located in the Mueller Development near Dell Children’s Hospital, serves the local community, and as the name suggests, numerous children.

-The doctors at WFC are full spine adjustors interested in restoring proper biomechanics, structure and function in a body.
+The doctors at Whole Family Chiropractors are full spine adjustors interested in restoring proper biomechanics, structure and function in a body.
 A working body, in the absence of nervous system compromise, tends to not only heal itself, but to also go far in maintaining optimal homeostasis.
 Our goal is to ultimately provide wellness care, similar to a dental cleaning, rather than merely pain relief and late intervention strategies.
 Early intervention can help prevent or minimize ongoing degeneration, especially when combined with soft tissue therapies and home stretching and strengthening techniques.

 Though we work with many athletes and many children, our particular brand of biomechanistic evaluation works well for any population.
 We have created a network of carefully selected medical specialists to whom we feel confident in referring our patients.